BSc (Hons) Liverpool 1992

 PhD Liverpool 1996

-1996-1998 Grace Gill's lab at Harvard Medical School where I worked on CREG (cellular repressor of EIA-like genes).
+1996-1998 Grace Gill's lab at Harvard Medical School where I worked on regulation of mammalian transcription and CREG (cellular repressor of EIA-like genes).

-1998-2003 Brian Morgan's lab at University of Newcastle investigating the regulation of the eukaryotic oxidative stress response
+1998-2003 Brian Morgan's lab at University of Newcastle investigating the regulation of eukaryotic oxidative stress responses

-Biochemical Society, Genetics Society and Genetics Society of America
+Biochemical Society, Genetics Society, Genetics Society of America, British Society for Research on Ageing

 MRC Career Development Award (2003-2008)

-Research in my lab is currently funded by the MRC, BBSRC, Research Councils UK and Cancer Research UK. *PhD studentships available*
+We have received funding from the MRC, BBSRC, Research Councils UK and Cancer Research UK.